AngJianHwee/RAG-Stack-Local/README.md

 ### 3. Build the Streamlit Application Docker Image

-Navigate to the root directory of this project (where `Dockerfile`, `app.py`, and `requirements.txt` are located) and build the Streamlit app's Docker image:
+Navigate to the root directory of this project (where `Dockerfile`, `app.py`, and `requirements.txt` are located) and build the Streamlit app's Docker image.
+Note that `requirements.txt` now includes `pinecone[grpc]` for the gRPC client.

 ```bash
 docker build -t streamlit-rag-app .